OpenNebula/docs/source/vmware_cluster_deployment/vmware_storage_setup/vcenter_datastores.rst

 * An images datastore stores VMDK and ISO files that act as golden images from which VM disks are copied.
 These vCenter datastore files are represented as OpenNebula images stored in this datastore.
 * A system datastore stores disks belonging to running Virtual Machines, copied or cloned from the images datastore.

-vCenter datstores are imported as both images and system datastore.
+vCenter datastores are imported as both images and system datastore.
 If we have a vCenter datastore called ``nfs``, when we import the vCenter datastore into OpenNebula, two OpenNebula datastores will be created, one as an images datastore (adding (IMG) to its name) and another as a system datastore (adding (SYS) to its name), pointing to the same vCenter datastores.

 .. important:: If the vCenter instance features a read-only datastore, please be aware that you should disable the system (SYS) representation of the datastore after importing it to avoid OpenNebula trying to deploy VMs in it.